 Avrel Seale grew up in McAllen, Texas, and earned a bachelor’s of science in radio-TV-film from The University of Texas at Austin in 1989.
 Returning to the Rio Grande Valley, he became a newspaper reporter and a columnist for the McAllen daily The Monitor, while simultaneously freelance writing for area chambers of commerce and reviewing restaurants for Texas Monthly.

 In 1992, he returned to Austin and became assistant editor of the UT alumni magazine, The Alcalde.
-The following year he became the magazine’s editor, a role in which he served the next 16 years.
+The following year he became the magazine’s editor, a role in which he served for 16 years.
 From 2011-2015 he served as speechwriter to the president of The University of Texas.
-He currently is a writer and editor serving the university’s central development and creative services offices.
+He currently is messaging architect in the office of University Communications – Marketing and Creative Services.

 He and his wife, Kirstin, have three sons.
 He is the son of writer Jan Seale, the 2012 Texas Poet Laureate, and the late composer and conductor Carl Seale, of McAllen.
 He also is a performing guitarist and singer, currently performing and recording in Austin as half of the duo Moondog.